DabinLee09/idmT380/04-text-based-content-generation.md

 3. Jenni Ai

 ### Implementation & Testing
-Create essay with given reference.
+Create essay with given reference: Check the application of given reference.
+Review of reference application and interpretation capabilities of Ai

 **Basic prompt**
 write me essay about 'Why do we want to bring everything in to digital world?'